isomerpages/moe-sash/pages/Canteen Application Details.md

 permalink: /schcanteenapplication/
 description: ""
 ---
-This is the general school canteen applicaiton details.
-Do check with the schools if they have other application details.
+This is the general school canteen application details.
+Do check with the school you're applying to if there are other requirements.

 **Application Procedure**